haifengTUB/socet_set/SS4HiRISE/README.md

           compilers on your ISIS processing machine.

     3) Tutorials\
-          PDFs and TUTORIALS_JULY2015.zip contains the tutorial
+          PDFs and TUTORIALS.zip contains the tutorial
           presentations describing our stereo processing procedures using HiRISE images, ISIS3 and SOCET SET v5.6.0